eiiijiiiy/sobss/README.md

 # About sobss

 Compact building reconstruction based on Single-orientation Building Section Skeleton (BSS).
-This is an implementation of the paper:
+This is an implementation of the [paper](https://doi.org/10.1016/j.isprsjprs.2024.01.020):

 ```
-Yijie Wu, Fan Xue*, Maosu Li, and Sou-Han Chen
+Yijie Wu, Fan Xue*, Maosu Li, and Sou-Han Chen, 2024.
-A novel Building Section Skeleton for compact 3D reconstruction from point clouds: A study of high-density urban scenes (In press)
+A novel Building Section Skeleton for compact 3D reconstruction from point clouds: A study of high-density urban scenes.
+ISPRS Journal of Photogrammetry and Remote Sensing 209, 85-100.
 ```

 # How to use
 ## Stage 1
 ### Skeletonization